Distribution free MMD tests for model selection with estimated parameters: Asymptotic behavior of MMD-based specification tests

-Even if the law of the observations is continuous, a model $\alpha \mapsto F(U; \alpha)$ may not be differentiable for every $U$.
-For instance, assume that the distribution of $X$ is a copula on $[0,1]^p$.
-It could be modelled by one-parameter L\'evy-frailty copulas, whose cdfs' are the maps

-for some unknown parameter $\alpha\in (0,1)$.
-Let $U=(e_0,e_1,\ldots,e_p)$ be a random vector of dimension $p+1$ whose components are exponentially distributed with mean one and which are mutually independent.
-Define

-Thus, $F(U; \alpha)$ follows a L\'evy-frailty copula (\cite{mai2014financial}, Section 5.1.2.3), and for some realizations of $U$, the map $\alpha\mapsto F(U; \alpha)$ is not differentiable w.r.t.\ $\alpha$, due to the indicator functions.
+The assumption of differentiability of $\alpha \mapsto F(U; \alpha)$ may be considered as relatively strong in many practical applications in statistics and machine learning.
+For example, denote $F(\cdot;\alpha)$ a deep neural network with the ReLu activation function and a parameter vector $\alpha$.
+Let $U$ be uniformly distributed on $[0,1]$.
+Then, defining $P_\alpha\stackrel{\text{law}}{:=}F(U;\alpha)$ yields a universal approximator of any probability distribution $P$ in terms of the $\mmd$: see \citet[Theorem 2.8]{yangliwang2022}.
+Obviously, $\alpha\mapsto F(u;\alpha)$ is not differentiable for any $u$, and the results from Section \ref{case_differentiable_F} cannot be applied.
+In this section, we show that our test may still be applied even if the generating function is not differentiable, imposing some regularity conditions on $\e\big[ k\big(F(U;\alpha),\cdot\big) \big]$ which are detailed in Appendix~\ref{reg_assump_nondiff_generating_fct}.

-Since we cannot apply a Taylor expansion w.r.t. $\alpha$ to $\Tc_n(\Mc,P)$ when $\alpha \mapsto F(U; \alpha)$ is not differentiable, we need some more sophisticated tools than in Section~\ref{case_differentiable_F} to derive the asymptotic normality of $\Tc_n(\Mc,P)$.
-Here, we rely on the framework of empirical $U$-processes introduced by \cite{arconesgine1993,arcones1994bootstrap}.
-To this purpose and for a given $\delta >0$, define the classes of symmetric functions
+Since we cannot apply a Taylor expansion w.r.t. $\alpha$ to $\Tc_n(\Mc,P)$ when $\alpha \mapsto F(U; \alpha)$ is not differentiable, we need more sophisticated tools than in Section~\ref{case_differentiable_F} to derive the asymptotic normality of $\Tc_n(\Mc,P)$.
+Here, we rely on the framework of empirical $U$-processes introduced by \cite{arconesgine1993} and~\cite{arcones1994bootstrap}.
+See Appendix~\ref{reg_assump_nondiff_generating_fct} for technical details.
+Under our proposed assumptions, we obtain the limiting law of the test statistic defined in~(\ref{defteststat_specif}) when dealing with non-differentiable generating functions, which can be used to test the null hypothesis $\Hc_{0,\Mc}$.
+To be short, we recover the results of Theorem~\ref{thm:nondegtestonemodel}.